-This recipe is as close to chicken noodle soup as you can get without actually making soup.
-It’s flavorful, comforting, and simple.
-Risotto is one of those things that conjures images of luxury and soft lighting and close-your-eyes goodness.
+Risotto is one of those things that conjures images of elegance and soft lighting and close-your-eyes goodness.
 Usually, that comes from a hefty dose of Parmesan, a pat of butter, and a splash of cream.
-Since going dairy free, I’d assumed risotto was just one of those things I’d remember fondly.
+When we went dairy free, I’d assumed risotto was just one of those things I’d remember fondly.
 Not so, my friends.
 Not so.
 While certainly you could finish this with a handful of parmesan or a splash of cream, this is flavorful and delicious just as it is.
 No fancy restaurant needed.
-In fact, pajama pants and tissues are more than welcome.
+In fact, pajamas and blankets are more than welcome.

 The flavor gets better with time, and it reheats like a dream.
 Here’s how to get the most out of this recipe…